RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-crdb.md

 There are some key differences in the creation process between CRDBs and standard Redis database creation.

-1. The eviction policy can only be set to noeviction for CRDBs.
+* The eviction policy can only be set to noeviction for CRDBs.
-1. [Participating Clusters](#participating-clusters) section is where you define the clusters that will host member CRDBs and the admin user account to connect to each cluster.
+* In [Participating Clusters](#participating-clusters) you must define the clusters that will host member CRDBs and the admin user account to connect to each cluster.

-    Note: Be sure you add the cluster you are currently on as a participating cluster!
+    Note: Make sure you add the cluster you are currently on as a participating cluster.

-1. In the **Database clustering** option, you can either:
+* In the **Database clustering** option, you can either:
 <!-- Also in crdbs.md -->
-1. Make sure the Database clustering is enabled and select the number of shards that you want to have in the database.
-In this option, databases are subject to limitations on [Multi-key commands]({{< relref "/rs/concepts/high-availability/clustering.md" >}}).
+    * Make sure the Database clustering is enabled and select the number of shards that you want to have in the database.
+When database clustering is enabled, databases are subject to limitations on [Multi-key commands]({{< relref "/rs/concepts/high-availability/clustering.md" >}}).
     You can increase the number of shards in the database at any time.
-1. Clear the **Database clustering** option to use only one shard and so that the [Multi-key commands]({{< relref "/rs/concepts/high-availability/clustering.md" >}}) limitations do not apply.
+    * Clear the **Database clustering** option to use only one shard and so that the [Multi-key commands]({{< relref "/rs/concepts/high-availability/clustering.md" >}}) limitations do not apply.

-    Note: You cannot change the Database clustering <choose the correct word> after the CRDB is created.
+    Note: You cannot enable or disable database clustering after the CRDB is created.

 ## Participating Clusters